-3.1 Experimental Setup
+3.1 Experimental setup

-We use the tuning algorithms to optimize both SVM specific parameters (e.g., kernel parameters and regularization parameters) and problem specific (pre-processing) parameters (e.g., class weighting in classification and embedding in time series regression).
+For parameter tuning we use the tuning algorithms to optimize both SVM specific parameters (e.g., kernel parameters and regularization parameters) and problem specific (pre-processing) parameters (e.g., class weighting in classification and embedding in time series regression).
 In all experiments we set a limit of a certain number of model evaluations.
-Since some of the algorithms incorporate pseudo-random numbers, all runs are repeated n times.
-The detailed settings for parameter tuning and kernel evolution are shown in Tab.
-2 and Tab.
-3 respectively.
+Since tuning algorithms like CMA-ES or SPOT incorporate pseudo-random numbers, and random resampling leads to different data on which the parameter configurations are evaluated, all runs are repeated multiple times.
+If no repeats are considered, search methods may get trapped in false optima caused by too optimistic models.
+The detailed settings for parameter tuning and kernel evolution are shown in Tables 2 and 3 respectively.